Best Albums of 2008

 15: The Killers – Day & Age

-ape their brilliant debut Hot Fuss, and the media is quick to brand each subsequent release another disappointment.
+The Killers have never been able to escape their brilliant debut Hot Fuss, and the media is quick to brand each subsequent release another disappointment.
 Sure, there may not be another “Mr. Brightside” here, but the band’s new-wave pop has never been more enjoyable.
 Reverb riffs and punchy bass lines propel incredibly catchy songs like “A Dustland Fairytale” and the single “Human,” but Brandon Flowers teaches the crew some new tricks too, like the African chanting of “This Is Your Life.”

 This Is Your Life